 There are several types of custom fields, depending on the type of data you want to save.
 To learn more about each type, please visit the corresponding tutorial:

 Open the menu and go to 'Settings > Apps' then select your desired app and click on the 'Form Fields' or 'Form Builder' tab.
 We recommend using Form Builder as it allows you to see your forms update in real-time as you add fields.

 Create New Fields

-You can create additional Fields for your contacts, accounts, opportunities, or any of your Apps within FreeAgent CRM or edit the existing ones.
+You can create additional Fields for your contacts, accounts, opportunities, tasks, or any of your Apps within FreeAgent CRM or edit the existing ones.

 You will notice that the system includes a set of predefined fields, however, it is completely possible to edit, rearrange, deactivate, and even delete them.

 Note: Some out-of-the-box fields can not be deleted just deactivated.